-As a global corporation, we are subject to income and other taxes both in Israel and in various foreign jurisdictions including indirect as well as withholding taxes.
+As a global corporation, we are subject to income and other taxes both in Israel and in various foreign jurisdictions including indirect as well as withholding taxes, and significant judgment is required in determining our provision for income taxes.
 Our domestic and international tax liabilities are subject to the allocation of revenues and expenses in different jurisdictions and differentiation in the timing of recognizing revenues and expenses.
-Our tax expense includes estimates or additional tax, which may be incurred for tax exposures and reflects various estimates and assumptions, including assessments of our future earnings that could impact the valuation or recognition of our deferred tax assets.
+Our tax expense includes estimates or additional tax, which may be incurred for tax exposures and reflects various estimates and assumptions, including assessments of our future reamings that could impact the valuation or recognition of our deferred tax assets.
 From time to time, we are subject to income and other tax audits, the timing of which is unpredictable.
-Our future results of operations could be adversely affected by changes in our effective tax rate as a result of a change in the mix of earnings in countries with differing statutory tax rates, changes in our overall profitability, changes in tax legislation and rates, changes in tax treaties, changes in international tax guidelines (such as the OECD Base Erosions and Profit Shifting project - known as BEPS), changes in generally accepted accounting principles, changes in the valuation or recognition of deferred tax assets and liabilities, the results of audits and examinations of previously filed tax returns and continuing assessments of our tax exposures.
+Our future results of operations could be adversely affected by changes in our effective tax rate as a result of a change in the mix of earnings in countries with differing statutory tax rates, changes in our overall profitability, changes in local tax legislation and rates, changes in the valuation or recognition of deferred tax assets and liabilities, the results of audits and examinations of previously filed tax returns and continuing assessments of our tax exposures.
 While we believe we comply with applicable tax laws, there can be no assurance that a governing tax authority will not have a different interpretation of the law and impose additional taxes.
-Should we be assessed with additional taxes, there could be a material adverse effect on our results of operations and financial condition.
+In 2023, we received tax assessments from local tax authorities in two territories in which we operate.
+The Company is in the process of challenging such assessments, however if these tax assessments are accepted, we may be required to pay penalties in addition to the specific tax payment demand.
+Although we believe our estimates are reasonable, the ultimate outcome of tax audits, assessments and related litigation could be different from our provision for taxes including the reserve provided for uncertain tax positions and may have a material adverse eff

 Due to the volume of our sales in emerging markets, we are susceptible to a number of political, economic and regulatory risks that could have a material adverse effect on our business, reputation, financial condition and results of operations.
+This includes the business practices in such emerging markets, that may expose us to legal and business conduct-related regulatory risks.

 A majority of our sales are made in emerging economies in Latin America, India, Asia Pacific and Africa.
-For each of the years ended December 31, 2022 and 2021, sales in these regions accounted for approximately 63% and 68% of our revenues, respectively.
+For each of the years ended December 31, 2023, and 2022, sales in these regions accounted for approximately 62% and 63% of our revenues, respectively.
 As a result, the occurrence of international, political, regulatory or economic events in these regions could adversely affect our business and result in significant revenue shortfalls and collection risk.
 Any such revenue shortfalls and/or collection risks could have material adverse effects on our business, financial condition and results of operations.
-Furthermore, other governmental action related to tariffs or international trade agreements, changes in U.S. social, political, regulatory and economic conditions or in laws and policies governing foreign trade, manufacturing, development and investment in the territories and countries, where our customers are located, could adversely affect our business, financial condition, operating results and cash flows.
+Furthermore, other governmental action related to tariffs or international trade agreements, changes in U.S. social, political, regulatory and economic conditions or in laws and policies governing foreign trade, manufacturing, development and investment in the territories and countries, where our customers are located, could adversely affect our business, financial condition, operating results and eash flows.